Processing math: 100%

 Then by Duhamel's principle, the solution is

-According to this formula for solution, when $f$ is $C^2$ in $x$ and $C^0$ in $t$, $u$ will be a $C^2$-function.
+According to this formula for solution, when f is C2 in x and C0 in t, u will be a C2-function.

-6. Let $\Omega=\{(x,y)\in\mathbb R^2\,:\,0<x<a~\text{and}~0<y<b\}$, and use separation of variables to solve the initial/boundary value problem
+6. Let Ω={(x,y)R2:0<x<a and 0<y<b}, and use separation of variables to solve the initial/boundary value problem

-7. SolutionUsing the separation of variables, we suppose that the solution $u(x,t)$ is in the form
+7. SolutionUsing the separation of variables, we suppose that the solution u(x,t) is in the form

-Due to the superposition principle, we firstly consider $u(x,y,t)=X(x)Y(y)T(t)$ to fulfill the wave equation with the boundary condition, which gives
+Due to the superposition principle, we firstly consider u(x,y,t)=X(x)Y(y)T(t) to fulfill the wave equation with the boundary condition, which gives

-Surely, we want to find a general solution so $X$, $Y$ and $T$ are not identically zero and $X(0)=X(a)=Y(0)=Y(b)=0$.
+Surely, we want to find a general solution so X, Y and T are not identically zero and X(0)=X(a)=Y(0)=Y(b)=0.
 From the differential equation, we have

-Clearly, $X''(x)/X(x)$, $Y''(y)/Y(y)$ and $T''(t)/T(t)$ are all constants.
-By solving the eigenvalue problems for $X''(x)=\lambda X(x)$ in $(0,a)$ with $X(0)=X(a)=0$, $Y''(y)=\mu Y(y)$ in $(0,b)$ with $Y(0)=Y(b)=0$, we obtain
+Clearly, X(x)/X(x), Y(y)/Y(y) and T(t)/T(t) are all constants.
+By solving the eigenvalue problems for X(x)=λX(x) in (0,a) with X(0)=X(a)=0, Y(y)=μY(y) in (0,b) with Y(0)=Y(b)=0, we obtain

-where $\lambda_m=-(m\pi/a)^2$ and $\mu_n=-(n\pi/b)^2$ for $m,n\in\mathbb N$.
-Then $T$ satisfies
+where λm=(mπ/a)2 and μn=(nπ/b)2 for m,nN.
+Then T satisfies

 which gives